JupitersReform/Intibot/README.md

 NEED HELP?
 --------------------------

-Ask the person who gave you the bot or open an issue on the project on GitHub
+Open an issue on the project on GitHub